SergeantMahdi/matthew-personal-website/README.md

 ADMIN_EMAIL=yourEmail
 ```

-5. run this command in your console:
+5. in the dirctory of the project run this command in the console:

 ```console
 node index.js